Epsilon Theory PDF Download (paid subscribers only): Facebook Delenda Est

 This.

-This system of bought and paid for political patronage that companies like Facebook use to nudge us into social ruin.
+This system of bought and paid for political patronage that companies like Facebook use to Nudge us into social ruin.

 More than 2,000 years ago, the renowned Roman soldier and orator Cato the Elder would end every speech, regardless of topic, with the phrase Carthago delenda est … roughly translated, Carthage must be destroyed.